andrebradshaw/quick_LI/README.md

 -only includes selections from what I have mined and coded (additions by request)]

+Under Development:
++implicit keyword search by leveraging faceted current and previous employers .We take a list of companies with a known tech stack .search the tech stack
+  .return the faceted-company codes as an sudoarray

 Available from an old build, but not presently within this code: